-Consistent with the District's land use objectives, the purpose of this project is to improve watershed health, floodplain function and forest resilience in English Meadow and the Middle Yuba River headwaters to achieve the following benefits:
+Consistent with the District's land use objectives, the purpose of this Project is to improve watershed/ floodplain function and resilience of English Meadow and the surrounding forest to achieve the following benefits:

 - Reduce the transport of bedload and fine sediment from the upper watershed into Jackson Meadows Reservoir (maintain reservoir water storage capacity). - Increase seasonal retention and release of precipitation in the meadow floodplain aquifer. - Enhance habitat for meadow-dependent species. - Improve forest health to reduce wildfire risk through fuels reduction. - Increase snowpack and surface flow through mechanical thinning of the forest community on surrounding slopes. - Reduce conifer encroachment into the meadow.